asmjit/asmjit/README.md

   // Let's see how the function's prolog and epilog looks. dumpCode(cb, "Prolog & Epilog");

-  // IMPORTANT: CodeBuilder requires `finalize()` to be called to serialize
+  // IMPORTANT: BaseBuilder requires `finalize()` to be called to serialize
   // the code to the Assembler (it automatically creates one if not attached). cb.finalize();